MT-Goops/exchange/README.md

 I recommend to deactivate income mechanism (in currency) and interest mechanism (in atm, if loaded).

-The mod adds a ``Trade counter'' node that allows to obtain minegeld from glooptest mod "rare" metals.
+The mod adds a ``Trade counter'' node that allows to obtain minegeld from "rare" metals.

+Glooptest mod dependency was made optional by including part of its code.